ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/deploy/README.md

 The code is heavily inspired and reused from [this guide](https://nexgeneerz.io/aws-computing-with-ecs-ec2-terraform/).

+> [!CAUTION]
+> If you are a developer, make sure to change the name of the S3 bucket used in the Terraform code to another
+> unique name!
+If not, you will get an error as the bucket already exists.

 ## `create-backend`

 This directory contains the Terraform code for deploying the backend of the Sample Application to AWS.